hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 // output: Bar
 ```

 > The generator detects comments by the nearby position.
 It isn't perfectly accurate in some use cases.
-Prefix name in function is highly recommended.
+Prefix name in the function is highly recommended.

 For custom scalar, you must implement a method to decode `any` value so its data can be set when resolving request query arguments. `UnmarshalJSON` is also used when encoding results.